anyaevostinar/anyaevostinar.github.io/classes/111-f24/final-project.md

 ---
 layout: page
 title: Final Project
-permalink: /classes/111-w24/final-project
+permalink: /classes/111-f24/final-project
 ---
 ## Overview
 For your final project, you’ll be working on a program of your own design with or without a partner.
 To provide some structure, I’ll be expecting projects of a specific type discussed below.
-**Your project code must be object-oriented, meaning it centers on the use of one or more classes that you have created and it must use the provided graphics.py library.**
+**Your project code must be object-oriented, meaning it centers on the use of two or more classes that you have created and it must use the provided graphics.py library.**
 It’s okay to have additional functions, too, but your core functionality should be handled by classes.

 (This project description has been adapted, with permission, from earlier descriptions by Profs.
 Amy Csizmar Dalal, Titus Klinge, James Ryan, and Eric Alexander.)